moorepants/dissertation/davisbicycle.rst

 tensile loads to the load cell and measuring the amplified voltage output, :ref:`Figure 11.31<figLoadCellCalibration>`.
-Before calibrations, the amplifier offset voltage potentiometer was set to about 2.5 v and the nulling potentiometer adjusted so that the voltage was zero for the no load case.
+Before calibrations, the amplifier offset voltage potentiometer was set to about 2.5 V and the nulling potentiometer adjusted so that the voltage was zero for the no load case.

 .. math::